czi-catalystproject/hub-champion-training/episodes/troubleshooting.md

 :::{grid-item}
 Questions

-- How did you find the training?
+- What feedback do you have about the training?
 - Where can you look for further help?
 - How can you prepare to support your community after this training?